curl/curl-for-win/README.md

     ([CVE-2019-5443](https://curl.se/docs/CVE-2019-5443.html)), which still
     has only an incomplete fix in the default OpenSSL builds for Windows.
     Patches for both were refused by the OpenSSL team.
-Even though the patch is minor, there is no promise that this patch will be maintained here for an indefinite time.
+Even though the patch is minor, there is no promise that it will be maintained here for an indefinite time.
+Another option under consideration is to migrate to an OpenSSL alternative (e.g. LibreSSL, rustls or Schannel).
   - curl/libcurl are built in MultiSSL mode, with both OpenSSL and [Schannel](https://docs.microsoft.com/windows/win32/com/schannel) available as SSL backends.